nosnoc/nosnoc/README.md

 ## Contact

-If you have questions, remarks, or comments, you are strongly encouraged to report them by creating a new issue on this Github page.
+If you have questions, remarks, or comments, you are strongly encouraged to report them by creating a new issue on this GitHub page.

 Feel free to contact one of the main developers directly:
 Armin Nurkanović ([armin.nurkanovic@imtek.uni-freiburg.de](mailto:armin.nurkanovic@imtek.uni-freiburg.de)),